PapiDos/Rock-Paper-Scissors/README.md

 ## Future Enhancements

-As I progress through the curriculum, I might revisit this project to add a UI with HTML and CSS.
-I might also add more features or improve JavaScript functionality.
+As I progress through the curriculum, I might revisit this project to improve the UI design.

 ## About The Odin Project